ssigurdsson/Netcode-Visualization-Tool/README.md

 ![Client View](screenshots/client_view.png)

-On the server side, the scoreboard is again displayed in the top-right corner, while the number of players, server frame rate, and server data rate usage are displayed in the top-left corner.
+On the server side, the scoreboard is again displayed in the top-right corner, while the number of players, server frame rate, and server data usage are displayed in the top-left corner.
 The players' views may be cycled through by mouse left- and right-clicking.
+The server provides the option of generating autonomous bots that interact with real players, which are seen in the below image.

 ![Server View](screenshots/server_view.png)